LiuN1an/hc-cli/README.md

 # hc-cli
-Quickly cli-tool to create react/electron project templates in different configs on windows
+A collection for quickly cli-tool to create project templates in different configs on windows

-It provides 2 templates to create.
+Now, It provides 2 templates to create.

 - react-webpack5-tailwindcss
 - electron-webpack5-react-tailwindcss
 - ... and more to update

 ### Step

 cd to current directory, then